gilbox/react-spark-scroll/README.md

 so that additional options may be passed in.

-As mentioned, `react-spark-scroll` already ships with options for two different animation engines, which you can include via:
+As mentioned, `react-spark-scroll` already ships with options for two different animation engines, which you can include by manually installed the dependencies you need or simply:

-    require('react-spark-scroll/spark-scroll-rekapi');
+    require('react-spark-scroll-rekapi');

     // OR:

-    require('react-spark-scroll/spark-scroll-gsap');
+    require('react-spark-scroll-gsap');

 If you wish to use a custom animation engine, your `Animator` class must support